-At the time of scheduling the medical appointment, please ask the patient (or the minor patient's parents) what their preferred language is for speaking and reading.
-When an Alliance member's language needs cannot be met by the provider, please offer to coordinate interpreter services.
-Please document the members' preferred language and any refusal of qualified interpreter services in the medical chart.
+At the time of scheduling the medical appointment, please ask the patient (or the minor patient's parents) what their preferred language is for speaking and for reading.
+When an Alliance member's language needs cannot be met by the provider, please offer to arrange coordinate for interpreter services.
+Please document the member's preferred language and any refusal of qualified interpreter services in the medical chart.